GEOG 2161 - Migration and Development

 Online Learning

+Students will be expected to do those recommended readings.
 All other required materials (e.g. lecture slides, assessment information, web links) are also provided on MyUni.

-• Learning & Teaching Activities
+Learning & Teaching Activities

 Learning & Teaching Modes

-• This course's teaching and learning mode will be delivered via a one-hour lecture and a two-hour tutorial a week.
+- This course's teaching and learning mode will be delivered via a one-hour lecture and a two-hour tutorial a week.

-• Please email the Course Coordinator (yan.tan@adelaide.edu.au) if there are any issues with this so that alternative learning arrangements could be made.
+- Please email the Course Coordinator (yan.tan@adelaide.edu.au) if there are any issues with this so that alternative learning arrangements could be made.

-• This is NOT an online course, and strong evidence shows students who attend more in-class lectures and tutorials get proportionately higher grades.
+- Strong evidence shows students who attend more in-class lectures and tutorials get proportionately higher grades.

 This course examines migration causes, processes, policies, and development outcomes in 最新糖心Vlog and internationally.
 Skill-building tasks will involve accessing and analysing data to establish trends and patterns in migration, understanding the settlement, labour market experience of migrants, and development not only for migrants themselves but also for the nations of origin and destination.
 Such skills will be relevant and valuable to students when engaged in the workforce or undertaking Honours and Postgraduate research.
 The pedagogic approach is designed to develop deep and research-based critical thinking.
-One two-hour tutorials in class per week will encompass debate and problem-solving of complex migration–development issues in 最新糖心Vlog and abroad, and high-level professional capacities in data analysis, research report writing, and presentation.
+One two-hour tutorial in class per week will encompass debate and problem-solving of complex migration–development issues in 最新糖心Vlog and abroad, and high-level professional capacities in data (information) analysis, research report writing, and presentation.

 The teaching in this course is based on student-centred learning principles and strategies.
 Students are seen as partners in the learning trajectory.
 The course employs a blended approach to delivering lectures and tutorials.
 Face-to-face interactions in class are supplemented by the effective use of information and communication technologies (ICTs) and the online teaching and learning environment of MyUni.